talyaron/Fullstack-Jun2024/01 - Intro - 25-06-2024/CleanCode.md

 Single source of truth is a principle of software development that states that there should be only one place in the code where a particular piece of information is stored.
 This means that you should avoid duplicating data or storing it in multiple places, as this can lead to inconsistencies and errors.
 By following the single source of truth principle, you can ensure that the data is always up-to-date and accurate, and that changes are reflected consistently throughout the codebase.

 ## KIS
-KISS stands for Keep It Simple.
+KIS stands for Keep It Simple.
 It is a design principle that states that most systems work best if they are kept simple rather than made complicated.
 This means that you should strive for simplicity in your code, and avoid unnecessary complexity or over-engineering.

 Both DRY and SRP are important principles in software development, as they help to reduce complexity, improve maintainability, and make code more readable and reusable.